Mitsuki Ono: Career

-Junior World Championships

-Ono made her international debut at the 2018 FIS Snowboarding Junior World Championships where she won gold in the halfpipe event.
-She competed at the 2019 FIS Snowboarding Junior World Championships where she again won gold in the halfpipe event.

-Winter Youth Olympics
+Ono made her international debut at the 2018 FIS Snowboarding Junior World Championships and won a gold medal in the halfpipe event.
+She competed at the 2019 FIS Snowboarding Junior World Championships and again won a gold medal in the halfpipe event.
+She then represented Japan at the 2020 Winter Youth Olympics and won a gold medal in the halfpipe event with a score of 95.33.

-Ono represented Japan at the 2020 Winter Youth Olympics where she won a gold medal in the girl's halfpipe event with a score of 95.33.
+Ono represented Japan at the 2022 Winter Olympics in the halfpipe event.
+She then represented Japan at the 2023 FIS Snowboard World Championships and won a bronze medal in the halfpipe event with a score of 83.00.
+She represented Japan at the 2025 FIS Snowboard World Championships and again won a bronze medal in the halfpipe event with a score of 88.50.

-Winter Olympics

-Ono represented Japan at the 2022 Winter Olympics in the women's halfpipe event.
+In January 2026, she was again selected to represent Japan at the 2026 Winter Olympics.
+She competed in the halfpipe event and won a bronze medal with a score of 85.00.

-World Championships

-Ono represented Japan at the 2023 FIS Snowboard World Championships, where she scored an 83.00 and won a bronze medal in the halfpipe event.